leonjza/port-jump/README.md

 # port-jump

 Some security by obscurity using "port-jumping".
-A silly PoC to use HOTP to update port numbers to a service as time procresses.
+A silly PoC to use HOTP to update port numbers to a service as time progresses.

 ![logo](./images/port-jump.png)